nashville-software-school/FEWDD-milestones/modern-javascript-developer/exercises/MJ_JQUERY_MUSIC_HISTORY_5.md

 This one's simple.

 Implement jQuery in your Music History code.
 Every `innerHTML`, `getElementById`, `getElementByClassName`, event listener and XHR request.
-Covert 'em all.
+Convert 'em all.